Permissions

 • Roles: A coarse-grained authorization strategy provided by IAM to assign permissions based on users' job responsibilities Only a limited number of service-level roles are available for authorization.
 When using roles to grant permissions, you must also assign other roles which the permissions depend on to take effect.
 Roles are not ideal for fine-grained authorization and least privilege access.

 • Policies: A fine-grained authorization strategy that defines permissions required to perform operations on specific cloud resources under certain conditions.
 This type of authorization is more flexible and is ideal for least privilege access.
 The administrator can restrict a user to only specified operations on TMS using IAM policies.
 For example, if the user is granted a fine-grained permission to only view predefined tags, the user cannot perform other operations on predefined tags (such as creating or deleting predefined tags) with this permission.
 A majority of fine-grained policies contain permissions for specific APIs.
-For the API actions supported by TMS, see section "Permissions Policies and Supported Actions" in the Tag Management Service API Reference.
+For the API actions supported by TMS, see the section "Permissions Policies and Supported Actions" in the Tag Management Service API Reference.

-Table 1 System-defined permissions for TMS
+Table 1 TMS system-defined permissions

 Role/Policy Name